-Based on the existing studies it is possible to make a few general conclusions about the type of responses that can be observed in ultrafast PC detection spectroscopies (Fig. 1).
-Firstly, only the processes affecting charge generation can be observed using PC detection.
-This allows neglect of many 'background' responses, such as coherent artefacts, scattering and photochromic effects, narrowing down the observable to the dynamics of interest.
-Secondly, the stimulated emission (SE) and ground-state bleach (GSB) responses are well observable with ultrafast PC methods.
-Particularly, SE signals can be interpreted in a similar way as they are in TA data, just by inverting the sign of the response.20 Indeed, whereas the all-optical methods register the increase of transmitted light, the PC methods should register the drop in the device output as fewer excited states are formed in the sample.
-Thirdly, the origins of photoinduced absorption (PIA) responses are quite different in TA and PC.
+Information Provided by PC versus Optical Detection.
+On the basis of the existing studies, it is possible to make a few general conclusions about the type of responses that can be observed in ultrafast PC detection spectroscopies (Figure 1).
+First, only the processes affecting charge generation can be observed using PC detection.
+This allows neglect of many "background" responses, such as coherent artifacts, scattering, and photochromic effects, narrowing down the observable to the dynamics of interest.
+Second, the stimulated emission (SE) and ground-state bleach (GSB) responses are very observable with ultrafast PC methods.
+Particularly, SE signals can be interpreted in a similar way as they are in TA data, just by inverting the sign of the response.
+Indeed, whereas the all-optical methods register the increase of transmitted light, the PC methods should register the drop in the device output as fewer excited states are formed in the sample.
+Third, the origins of photoinduced absorption (PIA) responses are quite different in TA and PC.
 As the lifetime of higher-lying excited states in most optoelectronic materials is very short, the effect of the system dynamics due to the additional absorbed photon is determined by the thermalization pathway to the first excited state.
-If after the push pulse the system repopulates back the same state it was excited from, no changes will be observed in the long-term charge dynamics and in PC output.
-However, if the push pulse leads to the different or modified excited state, the charge dynamics are likely to be affected and the device performance will vary.
-Both, negative and positive PIA responses have been observed in ultrafast PC experiments.
-While the former are usually indicative of releasing a bound charge carrier, the latter are sign of enhanced bimolecular processes like exciton-exciton annihilation or recombination.
-24 From this perspective, the positive PIA signals provide the most valuable information for the development of the optoelectronic devices, as they help to identify bottleneck states in the excited-state dynamics.
-Positive PC signals present the direct evidence that the device performance can be improved if additional energy is given to the system at the certain moments of time, which can serve an efficient feedback parameter for device optimization.
+If after the push pulse the system repopulates back the same state that it was excited from, no changes will be observed in the long-term charge dynamics and in the PC output.
+However, if the push pulse leads to a different or modified excited state, the charge dynamics are likely to be affected, and the device performance will vary.
+Both negative and positive PIA responses have been observed in ultrafast PC experiments.
+While the former are usually indicative of releasing a bound charge carrier, the latter are a sign of enhanced bimolecular processes like excitonexciton annihilation or recombination.
+From this perspective, the positive PIA signals provide the most valuable information for the development of the optoelectronic devices as they help to identify bottleneck states in the excitedstate dynamics.
+Positive PC signals present direct evidence that the device performance can be improved if additional energy is given to the system at the certain moments of time, which can serve as an efficient feedback parameter for device

-Conclusions and perspective for the future
+Conclusions and Perspective for the Future.
 PC detection schemes in ultrafast optical probes have a distinct advantage in terms of sensitivity compared to optical probe techniques.
 Namely, when photocarriers are generated efficiently, this detection scheme has the potential to detect every photoexcitation event.
-This is certainly the case in semiconductor nanostructures,56 but is also the case in molecular systems that are designed for applications in photodetectors and solar cells.
+This is certainly the case in semiconductor nanostructures but is also the case in molecular systems that are designed for applications in photodetectors and solar cells.
 PC detection opens the door for implementations that are simply not possible using optical detection schemes, such as single-molecule nonlinear optical probes under low-intensity illumination conditions representative of solar light.
-For example, we envision the development of single-molecule multidimensional spectroscopy that exploit the extraordinarily sensitivity of scanning probe techniques.
+For example, we envision the development of single-molecule multidimensional spectroscopy that exploits the extraordinarily sensitivity of scanning probe techniques.